Minuscule Schubert Varieties and Mirror Symmetry: List of complete intersection Calabi--Yau 3-folds

 \section{List of complete intersection Calabi--Yau 3-folds}

-In this section, we study the smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties.
-We show that there is a unique new deformation equivalent class of such Calabi--Yau 3-folds, that is, the complete intersection of nine hyperplanes in a locally factorial Schubert variety $\bSigma$ defined by Definition \ref{dfn:sigma}.
+In this section, we study smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties.
+We show that there are three new deformation equivalent classes of such Calabi--Yau 3-folds.
+Among them, we f\/ind only one new example of Calabi--Yau 3-folds of Picard number one, that is, the complete intersection of nine hyperplanes in a locally factorial Schubert variety~${\boldsymbol{\Sigma}}$ def\/ined in Def\/inition~\ref{dfn:sigma}.